mattiasflodin/reckless/doc/performance.md

   Pointers to global objects are usually fine, and so are string literals.
 For dynamically allocated strings you should use e.g. `std::string`.

-Another factor that is important in my opinion is that latency should be kept at a predictable and stable level.
+Another factor that I care about is that latency should be kept at a predictable and stable level.
 If the write buffer is very large then the user may experience sudden hangs as the logger suddenly needs to flush large amounts of data to disk.
 The output-buffer size in reckless is configurable and could be set very large if desired, but the default size is 8 KiB.
 This is large enough to fit a modern disk sector (4 KiB) while still leaving some room to grow.

-In the [benchmark made by the spdlog author](https://github.com/gabime/spdlog/blob/06e0b0387a27a6e77005adac87f235e744caeb87/bench/spdlog-async.cpp), the asynchronous queue is over 50 MiB in size, in order to fit all log messages without having to flush.
+In the [benchmark made by the spdlog author](https://github.com/gabime/spdlog/blob/06e0b0387a27a6e77005adac87f235e744caeb87/bench/spdlog-async.cpp), the asynchronous queue at least 50 MiB in size, in order to fit all log messages without having to flush.
 The measurement does not include log setup and teardown.
-In other words, it only measures time for pushing log entries on the asynchronous queue and not the time for flushing all those messages to disk.
-*This is fine*, if:
+In other words, it only measures time for pushing log entries on the asynchronous queue and not the time for flushing all those messages to disk. *This is fine*, if:

 * You can afford a large memory enough buffer that it will never run out of space (but keep in mind that if you make it too large, disk swapping can